phuse-org/SENDConform/index.md

 1. FDA Submission Criteria

 When both study sponsors and regulatory agencies use common data models and rules across the entire data lifecycle, data quality is greatly improved and the submission and approval process is more efficient.
-Linked Data approaches provide high precision, leading to better data, better analysis, and better medicines for patients.
+When Linked Data models the study process, its high precision leads to better data, better analysis, and better medicines for patients.

 <hr class='sectionBreak' />